Posted by Early Growth

 Because you will be giving up some amount of equity in order to join the incubation program, you want to make sure it’s worth it.
 Choosing the right program will have a huge impact so choose wisely.

-And remember: Your success within an incubation program depends as much on your commitment and involvement in the program as on the program offerings
+Your success within an incubation program depends as much on your commitment and involvement in the program as on the program offerings.

 If you’re a serial entrepreneur or experienced CEO, an incubation program is probably not for you.
 Your own hands-on experience and connections are of greater value to you than your participation in an incubation program.
 But, if you’re just starting out, an incubation program can provide you with invaluable assistance.